jordankasper11/apaltobot-nodejs/readme.md

 - AVIATION_AIRPORTS_JSON_PATH
   - This is the path to the `airports.json` file, which lives in `./data` by default.
-- DISCORD_ADMIN_ROLE_ID
-  - This is an *optional* value specifying the snowflake of a Discord role.
-When specified, the `/addvatsim` and `/removevatsim` commands will be available to users with that role.
 - DISCORD_APPLICATION_ID
   - This is the `Application ID` value of your Discord application.
 - DISCORD_GUILDS_JSON_PATH